GDCTA is seeking new members for its Ambassador Program!

 Applicant is concurrently enrolled in school/college with a minimum of B or 3.0 average.
 Proof enrollment in school and student achievement is required (ie: report cards).

-Letterman applications - EXTENDED to November 1st - and YES you must APPLY.
+Letterman applications due October 15, 2021, and YES you must APPLY.

 Direct Questions to Liz Molloy at firstname.lastname@example.org